Did Phil Foden's hat-trick vs Aston Villa show Man City are slicker without Erling Haaland? - Premier League hits and misses

 But when the dust settles on this campaign if they do finish outside the top seven, or eight, it could be their goalscoring which sees them fall short.

-You could easily point to the Seagulls' goals-for column.
+You could easily point to the Seagulls' goals-for column and ask why.
 They have netted one more than seventh-placed West Ham, and 11 more than Man Utd in sixth.

-But 18 of those came in the first six games of the season, when they were scoring for fun and set an early marker for a Champions League spot.

-More recently things have gone south.
-Their last 14 games have given rise to only 18 goals and four wins.
+It is only recently that things have gone south.
+They scored 18 goals in their first six games.
+It has taken all of their last 14 matches to reach that same tally.

-Defeats have still been few and far between but it does not take an xG model to work out where things need to improve when five of those matches have been 0-0 or 1-1 draws, each against teams they would expect to beat.
+Defeats have still been few and far between but it does not take an xG model to work out where things need to improve when five of those matches have been 0-0 or 1-1 draws, each against teams they would expect to beat including Brentford on Wednesday night.

-Roberto De Zerbi pointed to his players' performance and said they should have won, because of the 24 shots they racked up at the Gtech.
+Roberto De Zerbi pointed to his players' performance and the 24 shots they racked up at the Gtech.
 But how many of those would have made a highlights reel?

-Losing players like Kaoru Mitoma and Joao Pedro for long periods of the season and Evan Ferguson not hitting the same heights as the last campaign does not help.

 But he has made his name with attacking football, with or without his star players.
 And it would be a shame if losing that cost them in the end.